shindy001/fiber-go-templ-tailwind_template/README.md

 1. templ proxy (hot reload) started at http://127.0.0.1:7331

 > [!NOTE]
-> Makefile using AIR to detect file/templ changes and restart app.
+> Makefile uses AIR to detect file/templ changes and to restart the app.

 > [!NOTE]
 > Makefile on windows (terminal/pws window in VSCode) sometimes freezes when stopping with `CTRL+C` and needs to be killed.